avalon-lang/avaloni/docs/source/reference/syntax.rst

     default, if, elif, else, for, empty, while, continue, break, pass, return

-Identifiers
+Indentifiers
 -----------

 Type, function and variable declaration naming rules are similar to that of many languages.
 Unfortunately, for the moment, only ASCII names are supported but in the future Unicode is expected to be supported.
-Identifiers can start with a letter or underscore followed by more letters, digits and undercores.
+Indentifiers can start with a letter or underscore followed by more letters, digits and undercores.

 .. danger::
     A single underscore cannot be used as a variable name.